Reflective Supervision Learning Collaborative (Syllabus)©

-- Understand and articulate the value of Reflective Supervision for programs and staff working with infants, young children and their families.
+• Understand and articulate the value of RSC for programs and staff working with infants, young children and their families.

-- Meet 30 hours of training criteria for the New York State Association for Infant Mental Health Endorsement.*
+• Meet 18 hours of training on competencies aligned with the New York State Association for Infant Mental Health Endorsement.*

-- Receive 20 hours of Reflective Supervision toward the New York State Association for Infant Mental Health Endorsement.
+• Receive 20 hours of reflective consultation (RC) toward the New York State Association for Infant Mental Health’s Endorsement.*

-In addition to Reflective Supervision being the gold standard of support for front line staff across infant and young child serving disciplines, RS/C is increasingly being highlighted as a necessary requirement of fidelity and best practice in many Evidenced Based Practices.
-In addition to RS/C becoming an increasing expectation in EBP’s it is also a cornerstone of Infant and Early Childhood Mental Health practice.
-As New York State, and the Rochester area specifically, is experiencing an increased value of, and demand for Infant and Early Childhood Mental Health specialists across sectors, the shortage of trained RS/C providers is increasingly evident.
+In addition to RSC being the gold standard of support for front line staff across infant and young child serving disciplines, RSC is increasingly being highlighted as a necessary requirement of fidelity and best practice in many Evidenced Based Practices.
+RSC is becoming an increasing expectation in EBP’s and is also a cornerstone of IECMH practice.
+As New York State, and the Rochester area specifically, is experiencing an increased valuing of, and demand for Infant and Early Childhood Mental Health specialists across sectors, the shortage of trained RSC providers is increasingly evident.
 Additionally, in 2016 The New York State Association for Infant Mental Health adopted The Alliance for the Advancement of Infant Mental Health’s Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant and Early Childhood Mental Health®.
 The Endorsement® system is the premiere, global effort that identifies best practice competencies across disciplines and settings.
-Receiving Reflective Supervision through a vetted and/or Endorsed professional is a requirement of this set of standards and competencies.
-For professionals aiming to become Endorsed as an Infant Mental Specialist (III) or an Infant Mental Health Mentor (IV), and provide NYS-AIMH approved RS/C for supervisees seeking Endorsement, this course aims to meet many of the training and experiential standards and competencies specific to supervision for the New York State Infant Mental Health Endorsement and will allow professionals to pursue this post-degree specialization and credential; a specialization and credential increasing in demand in the Rochester area and in NYS.
+Receiving RSC through a vetted and/or Endorsed professional is a requirement of this set of standards and competencies.
+For professionals aiming to become Endorsed as an Infant/Early Childhood Mental Specialist or an Infant/Early Childhood Mental Health Mentor-Clinical, and provide NYS-AIMH approved RS/C for supervisees seeking Endorsement, this course aims to meet many of the training and experiential standards and competencies specific to supervision for the New York State Infant/Early Childhood Mental Health Endorsement and will allow professionals to purse this post-degree specialization and credential; a specialization and credential increasing in demand in the Rochester area and in NYS.

-Please visit nysaimh.org for further details about the trajectory of Infant Mental Health across the state and the Endorsement process.
+Please visit nysaimh.org for further details about the trajectory of IECMH across the state and the Endorsement process.

 Learning Collaborative Details